pywbem/pywbemtools/docs/pywbemclicommands.rst

   See :ref:`pywbemcli class get --help` for details.
 * **invokemethod** to invoke a method defined for the CLASSNAME argument.
-This subcommand executes the invokemethod with a class name, not an instance name and any input parameters for the InvokeMethod defined with the ``--parameter``\`-p`` option.
+This command executes the invokemethod with a class name, not an instance name and any input parameters for the InvokeMethod defined with the ``--parameter``\`-p`` option.
 If successful it returns the method return value and output parameters received from the server.
 If unsuccessful it